vermasrijan/srijan-gsoc-2020/README.md

 `dvc repro decentralized_train`

 ### Metrics

-> - NOTE: By default, metrics will be saved in `data/metrics` directory.
+- NOTE: By default, metrics will be saved in `data/metrics` directory.
-> - You can pass in the `--metrics_path <path>` flag to change the default directory.
+- You can pass in the `--metrics_path <path>` flag to change the default directory.

+### Hyperparameter Optimization
+- CODE_IN_PROGRESS!

 ### Localhosts Example Screenshots
 1. Following is what you may see at http://0.0.0.0:5000